wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Enable Biometric Authentication

-In case an activation does not yet have biometry-related factor data, and you would like to enable biometric authentication support, the device must first retrieve the original private key from the secure vault for key derivation.
-As a result, you have to use a successful 2FA with a password to enable biometric authentication support.
+In case an activation does not yet have biometry-related factor data, and you would like to enable biometric authentication support, use the following code:

-Use the following code to enable biometric authentication using biometric authentication:

 ```kotlin
 // Prepare biometric prompt.